The Golden Path to Guarded Monotone Strict NP: Containment FO-rewritability

-The next proposition was essentially proved in~\cite{bodirsky_asnp} (Proposition~1), except that the authors did not comment on the complexity of the procedure arising from their proof. \begin{proposition}[Proposition~1 in~\cite{bodirsky_asnp}] Every GMSNP sentence $\Phi$ is logically equivalent to a disjunction of connected $\GMSNP$ sentences $\Phi_1\vee\dots\vee\Phi_\ell$ over the same input and existential signatures with the following properties: for all $i\in[\ell]$, $\lh(\Phi_i)$ and $\wh(\Phi_i)$ are polynomial in $\lh(\Phi)$ and $\wh(\Phi)$, respectively; $\ell$ is single-exponential in $\lh(\Phi)\cdot\wh(\Phi)$; and the entire disjunction can be computed from $\Phi$ in deterministic single-exponential time. \end{proposition}
+The next proposition was essentially proved in~\cite[Prop.~1]{bodirsky_asnp}, except that the authors did not comment on the complexity of the procedure arising from their proof. \begin{proposition}[Proposition~1 in~\cite{bodirsky_asnp}] Every GMSNP sentence $\Phi$ is logically equivalent to a disjunction of connected $\GMSNP$ sentences $\Phi_1\vee\dots\vee\Phi_\ell$ over the same input and existential signatures with the following properties: \begin{itemize} \item for $i\in [\ell]$, $\lh(\Phi_i)$ and $\wh(\Phi_i)$ are polynomial in $\lh(\Phi)$ and $\wh(\Phi)$, respectively; \item $\ell$ is 1-exponential in $\lh(\Phi)\cdot\wh(\Phi)$; \item the disjunction can be computed from $\Phi$ in deterministic 1-exponential time. \end{itemize} \end{proposition}

-Proposition~\ref{prop:connected} shows that when studying the complexity of the the containment problem for GMSNP, we may without loss of generality restrict ourselves to connected GMSNP.
+Using Proposition~\ref{prop:connected} we can show that when studying the complexity of the the containment and the FO-rewritability problems for GMSNP, we may without loss of generality restrict ourselves to connected GMSNP.

-\begin{corollary} If the containment problem for connected GMSNP sentences is in $\TWONEXPTIME$, then also the containment problem for general GMSNP sentences is in $\TWONEXPTIME$. \end{corollary}